-I used the Pampered Chef BBQ Flexible Basket to grill my kabobs.
+I used this BBQ Grill Basket to grill my kabobs.
 It made it so easy to turn the kabobs without the meat and veggies spinning around when I went to flip them over.

 The meat and veggies came out perfect, without any burning.
 This was the first time I had done kabobs in a basket and I have to say it was a positive experience!